Have you heard about clicker training?

 What animals can be trained with clicker training?

-Clicker training has been used successfully with every species imaginable, including dogs, horses, birds, cats, rats, dolphins, llamas, turtles, elephants, lions, and even goldfish.
+Clicker training has been used successfully with every species imaginable, including dogs, horses, birds, cats, rabbits, rats, dolphins, llamas, turtles, elephants, lions, and even goldfish.

 Trainers make some adjustments based on the particular species.
 However, the underlying principles and philosophy are the same, whether you’re clicker training a Great Dane or a goldfish.
 Clicker trainers are really only limited by their imagination and their training skill when it comes to what animals and what behaviors can be trained using clicker training.